-N.A = Not applicable because of boiler standstill in this entire phase (see also page 4, comments and observations).
+N.A = Not applicable because of boiler standstill of this entire phase (see also page 4, comments and observations).

+Heat input based on the higher heating value.

+The stack loss efficiency is lower than the thermal efficiency.
+The difference is small but can be explained by the fact that the stack loss method is calculating the fuel moisture content by wet base whereas the thermal efficiency energy input is calculated on the dry base moisture content.
+The wet based moisture content will give a higher heat input and thus a lower efficiency.

+Figures within parenthesis are measured with storage tanks closed for 30 minutes.

+After the ramp down time the average heat output on the load side was 14652 Btu/hr.

-- 6 According to the test method in phase 3 a cooling load shall be set after 45 minutes of standstill so that the boiler gets a signal to start in phase 4.
-The ramp down time in phase 2 was 10 minutes and in phase 3 2,5 minutes. - 7 When the heat demand is set to zero in phase 3 (and phase 5) the boiler temperature decreases and thus changes the water density which gives a negative weight (boiler weight increases) on the scale in phase 3.
+According to the test method in phase 3 a cooling load shall be set after 45 minutes of standstill so that the boiler gets a signal to start in phase 4.
+The ramp down time in phase 2 was 9 minutes and in phase 3 it was 1.5 minutes.

+When the heat demand is set to zero in phase 3 the boiler temperature decreases and thus changes the water density which gives a negative weight (boiler weight increases) on the scale in phase 3.
 This is however corrected in this revised version.
-See comments and observation on page 4 to 5. - 8 Heat output was drawn from the storage tank and the boiler was in shut off mode for the entire period of this phase.
+See comments and observation on page 4 to 5.

+Heat output was drawn from the storage tank and the boiler was in shut off mode for the main part of this phase.
 See also technician notes in appendix 7.

-According to a revised version of the IDC protocol the thermal efficiency can be assumed to be 98 % in this phase if the boiler has satisfied a 100 % heat load without cycling.
+The stack loss efficiency is only considering the boiler and cannot be compared to the thermal efficiency for the boiler system (boiler-piping-storage tanks).

+The efficiency is over 100 % which is not possible.
+The heat output calculation in the IDC method clause 13.9 take into account the energy stored in the boiler and storage tanks.
+But the calculation presumes that the temperature stratification in the tanks are evenly distributed.
+This is not the case in the start-up phase when the tanks are in the phase of being loaded.
+This will give a false figure of the energy stored in the storage tanks and thus give an efficiency over 100 %.
+See also "comments and observations" on page 4.

+RISE Research Institutes of Sweden AB